unicef/hope-documentation/docs/glossary/terms/flex_field.md

     - Flex Field
 ---

+## Flex Field

 HOPE would like to maintain a global set of flex fields in the system that are needed.
 These fields are associated with a household or individual level data.
 Its required to have the capability to add fields (attributes) to household and beneficiary data models by programme.